First We Take Manhattan: Other cover versions

 The song has been covered dozens of times.
-Most notably, alternative rock band R.E.M. contributed a cover version for the Cohen tribute album I'm Your Fan (1991).
+Most notably, American alternative rock band R.E.M. contributed a cover version for the Cohen tribute album I'm Your Fan (1991).
 Their presence on the compilation led to a re-arranging of the I'm Your Fan track list.
 In the U.S. release of the tribute, R.E.M.'s cover appeared as the first track, rather than the House of Love's "Who by Fire" which was the starting track in all other countries.
 The song also appeared as a B-side on some versions of the single "Drive."
-Warren Zevon performed the song live in Boulder, Colorado in 1992 with the Odds on a broadcast for KBCO; and a later posthumous digital album release in 2021 of the concert recording quoted the song lyrics for its title as "Warren Zevon & The Odds: The Monkey and the Plywood Violin."
+Warren Zevon covered the song throughout the 1992 during his tour with Odds; with later posthumous digital archive releases of concert recordings from the tour quoting the song's lyrics for their titles as "The Monkey and the Plywood Violin (Live 1992)" recorded in Boulder, Colorado released in 2021, and "Moving Through The Station (Live Cleveland '92)" recorded in Cleveland, Ohio which was released in 2022.

-English singer Joe Cocker covered "First We Take Manhattan" on his seventeenth studio album No Ordinary World (1999).
+British singer Joe Cocker covered "First We Take Manhattan" on his seventeenth studio album No Ordinary World (1999).